Bioluminescence modeling for deep sea experiments: Current Modeling

 and we expect to obtain a boundary layer -- i.e. a thin layer in which the velocity decreases rapidly to the prescribed zero value at the boundary -- around the circle, which is separated from the circle towards the circle's wake (see Figure \ref{flow_past_cylinder}).
-The layer's thickness is proportional to $\sqrt{\nu}$ \cite{elman2014finite}, and for the above Reynold's number, the layer is laminar (i.e. non-turbulent).
+The layer's thickness is proportional to $\sqrt{\nu}$ \cite{elman2014finite}, and for the above Reynolds numbers, the layer is laminar (i.e. non-turbulent).
 Pairs of trailing vortices are created and shed periodically between the separated boundary layer filaments near the circle's wake.
 The vortex shedding in turn creates a so-called K\'arm\'an vortex street of pairs of vortices in the circle's wake \cite{wille1960karman}.
-The periodicity of this process is represented by the non-dimensional Strouhal number $St = f d/u_{in}$, where $f$ denotes the frequency at which vortex pairs are shed. $St$ can be formulated as a function of $Re$, and for $Re \approx 23,000$, we expect $St \approx 0.2$ \cite{lienhard1966synopsis}.
-Finally, we note that for Reynold's numbers between $300$ and $30,000$, the vortex street is turbulent, in the sense that the vortex pairs interact strongly with each other and degrade the periodic pattern along the flow in the circle's wake (see Figures \ref{flow_past_cylinder}, \ref{flow_at_200}).
+The periodicity of this process is represented by the non-dimensional Strouhal number $St = f d/u_{in}$, where $f$ denotes the frequency at which vortex pairs are shed. $St$ can be formulated as a function of $Re$, and for $Re \approx 23,000$, we expect $St \approx 0.2$ \cite{lienhard1966synopsis}. \\ \\ Finally, we note that for Reynolds numbers between $300$ and $30,000$, the vortex street is turbulent, in the sense that the vortex pairs interact strongly with each other and degrade the periodic pattern along the flow in the circle's wake (see Figures \ref{flow_past_cylinder}, \ref{flow_at_300}).
+This holds true in particular for Reynolds numbers above $10,000$, and for the above choices of flow speed, we expect the $5$ cm/s and $10$ cm/s flows to exhibit a strongly degraded pattern.
+In contrast, for the $2$ cm/s flow, we expect the degradation to be less pronounced.